kwkou/815/includes/tshootguide.md

 examples are:

--   Shared computer resources such as Azure Cloud Services and SQL Database (to give two examples) can be slightly less or more responsive from moment to moment.
+-   Shared computer resources such as Azure Cloud Services and SQL数据库 (to give two examples) can be slightly less or more responsive from moment to moment.
 -   Responsiveness delays due to providing durability for services.
 For example, SQL Azure keeps multiple copies of databases consistent in order to